You Weren't Wrong to Quit the News

 The problem was never your sensitivity.
 It was a system designed to exploit it.
 There's a third option between informed-and-anxious and peaceful-but-ignorant.

-At some point, you made a decision.
-Maybe it was conscious — a deliberate news detox, part of a broader effort to protect your mental health.
-Maybe it happened gradually — you stopped opening the apps, muted the notifications, let the subscriptions lapse.
+Maybe it was conscious.
+A deliberate news detox, part of a broader effort to protect your mental health.
+Maybe it happened gradually.
+You stopped opening the apps, muted the notifications, let the subscriptions lapse.
+One day you realized you hadn’t read a news article in weeks.

-Either way, you stepped back.
 And you felt better.

-The manipulation is real
+The manipulation is measurable

 You were right to step away from that.

-So the choice becomes binary: stay informed and accept the anxiety, or protect your peace and accept the ignorance.
 Neither option is good.
 Both require you to give up something that matters.

-A third path
+A third option

 What if you could read the news without the manipulation?

 Not a summary.
 Not a filter bubble.
 Not someone else deciding what you should know.
-The same facts, the same stories, the same depth — just without the urgency inflation, the loaded language, the emotional triggers, the editorial spin.
+The same facts, the same stories, the same depth.
+Just without the urgency inflation, the loaded language, the emotional triggers, the editorial spin.

 Information as self-care